-It is debilitating in how it can skew my students’ perception of a particular context and the people within it.
-Even if the environment is a welcoming one, even if the people do not intend to be dismissive or aloof, the students in my class who happen to be disadvantaged may misinterpret experiences.
-When they encounter circumstances that are normal to all college students — a difficult reading assignment; a professor whose teaching style is unfamiliar, off-putting, or confusing; an unexpectedly low grade on an assignment — they may understand the experience as a discouraging answer to the insidious question lurking in their mind even while they sit in my class:
+It is debilitating in how it can influence my students’ beliefs about whether they will be able to succeed in this particular space.
+Even if the environment seems welcoming to some, to many, or to most individuals — even if people there do not intend to be dismissive or aloof — this may not be the lived experience for those in my class who happen to be disadvantaged.
+Then, when they encounter circumstances that are normal to all college students — a difficult reading assignment; a professor whose teaching style is unfamiliar, off-putting, or confusing; an unexpectedly low grade on an assignment — they may understand it as a discouraging answer to the insidious question lurking in their mind even while they sit in my class:

 - Everyone else understands more than I do.

 - I am different from the people here — especially from the kind of people who can succeed here.

 - I probably cannot do very well here, even though I would like to.

 - I guess I don’t belong in college.

 Walton’s research has helped me make sense of the self-sabotaging behaviors I have observed in some of my students — behaviors I have grieved.
 How can it be that the promise and potential these students possess is so clear to me, yet so difficult, at times, to draw out?

 Reflecting on this dilemma, I recognize that I have grappled with doubts that resemble what my students may experience.
 My hesitancy to speak in department meetings, for example, is rooted in uncertainty about whether or not my colleagues see me as someone deserving of being included, valued, and accepted.
 Because I don’t want to do or say anything that could confirm the bias that I fear already exists—a bias I fear may be accurate--I participate in self-sabotaging behaviors of my own.